baxpr/hipp-pf/README.md

 ## Procedure

 - Initial 12-parameter affine registration of T1 image to MNI atlas.
+The freesurfer brainmask in subject space and the MNI brainmask in atlas space, both dilated, are used to improve accuracy.

 - Additional nonlinear registration (warp) to the atlas following default FNIRT 'T1_2_MNI152_2mm' schedule file.